victorberruga/Adafruit_Python_PCA9685/README.md

 # Adafruit Python PCA9685 with ServoKit
-Python code to use the PCA9685 PWM servo/LED controller with a Raspberry Pi or BeagleBone black.
+Python code to use the PCA9685 PWM servo/LED controller with a Raspberry Pi or BeagleBone black using the ServoKit Python Module.

 ## Installation